ironwheel/aws-rag-triviaqa-demo/README.md

 ## Demo Notes
 1. Only the amazon.titan-text-lite-v1 model works at present.
 2. The amazon.titan-text-lite-v1 model has very stringent guardrails and will reject some of the TriviaQA questions as inappropriate if RAG isn't enabled.
-3. The amazon.titan-text-lite-v1 model may outright fail some TriviaQA requests without RAG enabled.
+You may see these errors: "Sorry - this model is designed to avoid potentially inappropriate content." or "Sorry - this model is designed to avoid personally identifiable information." or "Sorry - this model is unable to respond to the prompt."

 ## Architecture